 Ownership Disclosure: None

-With the prices involved, there are a number of fakes on the market, while many books are mis-sold as first edition copies when they were released in later months.
-If you do plan to make a purchase, only do so from a reputable dealer.
+With the prices involved, there are several fakes on the market, while many books are mis-sold as first edition copies when they were released in later months.
+If you plan to make a purchase, only do so from a reputable dealer.